 Winners from the Archdiocese of St. Louis

-Congratulations to all of our artwork winners from the Archdiocese of St. Louis who have won over the years!
+Congratulations to all of our national artwork winners from the Archdiocese of St. Louis who have won over the years!

 Reagan, St. Joseph School (Cottleville)

 Carly, Holy Infant School

 Olivia, Christ, Prince of Peace School

 Ella, St. Justin Martyr School